-Borrowing money from these programs is a privilege, not a right; regulations controlling these programs change periodically.
-Student loans are only to be used for approved education-related expenses and personal living expenses.
 Default is the failure of a borrower to make an installment payment when due or to meet other terms of the promissory note.
 If this happens, it is reasonable to conclude that the borrower no longer intends to honor the obligation to repay.
 Defaulted loans are reported to national credit agencies, thus affecting credit ratings and future ability to borrow money.
-KYCOM encourages students to borrow responsibly and to budget prudently and limit living costs.
-If a student's loan goes into default, the University, the lender, the state, and the federal government can all take action to recover the money.

-The federal government can deny a school's participation in the student loan programs, if the school's default rate is too high.
-Further, the University will withhold release of student records for any individual who is in arrears or in default under any loan or loan program, where such arrears or default adversely affects the University in any way.
+KYCOM encourages students to borrow responsibly, budget prudently, and limit living costs.
+If a student's loan goes into default, the University, the organization that holds the loan, the state, and the federal government can all take action to recover the money.
+The federal government can deny a school's participation in the student loan programs if the school's default rate is too high.
+Further, the University will withhold release of student records of any individual who is in arrears or in default under any loan or loan program, where such arrears or default adversely affects the University in any way.